Sports Nutrition :101 Overview Guide

 Daily calories needs = RMR X PAL

-The final value after multiplication is the rough estimate you will get for your daily calories consumption.
-Intake of calories above this value will result in weight gain and vise-versa.
+The final value after multiplication is the rough estimate you will get for your daily calorie consumption.
+Intake of calories above this value will result in weight gain and vice-versa.

-Carbohydrate is the primary fuel for our brain, central nervous system and our body.
-Fat is also considered as a fuel for our body but carbs are given more priority as it provides more ATP ( Adenosine triphosphate ) and is considered as an effective fuel.
+Carbohydrate is the primary fuel for our brain, central nervous system, and our body.
+Fat is also considered fuel for our body but carbs are given more priority as it provides more ATP ( Adenosine triphosphate ) and is considered an effective fuel.

 Carbohydrate is stored in our body as a glycogen mainly ibn muscle and liver.
 About 100 gms of glycogen is stored in the fatty cells of the liver for maintaining blood sugar level and about 400 gms of glycogen is stored in muscle for providing energy during physical activities.